How Maternity Leave Will Affect Your Taxes? 7 Things You Need To Know

 3. If You Took Paid Maternity Leave Or Paid Family Leave

 Lucky you!
-In this case, McNulty explains, "Your time off will have no effect at all on your taxes."
-FYI, if you live in California, you are entitled by law to Paid Family Leave, but you don't have to do anything different on your taxes here.
+In this case, McNulty says that “your time off will have no effect at all on your taxes."
+And, if you live in California, you are entitled by law to paid family leave, but you don't have to do anything different on your taxes here.
 These monies are taxed just like your salary.
 Yay!

 4. If You Used Sick, Vacation, Or Holiday Time

-According to the American Pregnancy Organization, most companies allow you to pool different types of leave when you're pregnant and/or a new mom.
-So, that means you can use your sick, vacation, or holiday time to cover your time off caring for your little one.
 The good news here is that come tax time, "Your compensation will be taxed exactly the same way that it would be if you hadn’t taken maternity leave," explains McNulty.
 Even though you're not sick, on vacation, or on holiday.
 But whatever.
-Semantics for now until the system gets overhauled.
+Semantics for now, until the system gets overhauled.

 5. When You're "In Loco Parentis" According To The IRS